 Your Directors state that:

-b) such accounting policies have been selected and applied consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as at 31st March 2016 and of the loss of theCompany for the year ended on that date;
+b) such accounting policies have been selected and applied consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as on 31st March 2021 and of the loss of theCompany for the year ended on that date;

 c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 d) the annual accounts has been prepared on a 'going concern' basis;

 e) internal financial controls has been laid down so that the same can be followed bythe Company and that such internal financial controls are adequate and are operatingeffectively; and